-Watch Idris Elba Get Schooled in Romance and Dance Moves
+Watch Kids School Idris Elba in Romance and Dance Moves

 "You take the girl somewhere nice, like somewhere she likes—like a girl concert," one kid recommended.
 "You pay for everything.
 And you agree with everything she says."
 When Elba protested that, they were quick to admonish him.
 "It doesn't matter about you.
 It matters about the girl!" one boy said.

-As to whether he should play the good guy or the "bad boy?"
-Bad boy all the way, said one girl.
-"Because if you're good, then you might have to wear glasses, suspenders, and ugly trousers," she said disdainfully.
-He was also given a lesson in the come-hither "criss cross" dance and the art of pulling funny faces, before he treated the children to a short rap-slash-love-song.
+He also got a lesson in the come-hither "criss cross" dance and the art of pulling funny faces, before he treated the children to a short rap-slash-love-song.
 "I really like you, I wanna be your date / Me and you together, this is fate," he freestyled.
 The kids were not impressed by his poetic stylings.

 When one girl said her ideal date would be James Bond, Elba gave the camera a very cheeky look, though.
 Only time will tell what that could mean.